brainhack-school2020/P-n-lopePG_EEG-ADHD/README.md

 ## PenelopePG_EEG-ADHD
 This project is realized as part of the Brainhack School 2020.

-#Summary
-ADHD is a neurodevelopmental disorder which manifests itself through a variety of cognitive and behavioral symptoms.
-It is well known in the ADHD litterature that there are many subtypes of this disorder, but there is much controversy as to what those subtypes represent and how many are accurate.
-Those subtypes are also mostly based on behavioral and self-report data and not on neurophysiological assessment.

-# PenelopePG_EEG-ADHD
-This project is realized as part of the Brainhack School 2020.

 Summary:
 ADHD is a neurodevelopmental disorder which manifests itself through a variety of cognitive and behavioral symptoms.
 It is well known in the ADHD litterature that there are many subtypes of this